List of United States presidential vetoes: Dwight Eisenhower

+President Eisenhower had 181 vetoes, 73 of them regular legislative vetoes and 108 pocket vetoes.
+Two of these vetoes were overridden, the Postal and Federal Employees' Salary Increase Acts of 1960 and the Public works appropriations for 1960 fiscal year.

 John F. Kennedy

 Lyndon B. Johnson

 Sixteen regular vetoes, fourteen pocket vetoes.
 None were overridden.

 Like President Kennedy before him, President Johnson made no public veto threats.
-His is the most recent example of an override-free administration.